top of page

 About Presentations

-Currently, the three nature photography presentations below are available for booking and a fourth is in production.
-Since Martin is based in Cranbrook, it is usually most convenient for these presentations to be delivered online.
-However, with some advance planning, in-person presentations can often be arranged.
+Martin's four nature photography presentations described below are available for booking.
+Since he is based in Cranbrook, BC, it is usually most convenient for these presentations to be delivered online.
+However, with some advance planning, in-person presentations can often be arranged, especially in the Lower Mainland and the interior of BC and in Alberta.
 Martin's upbeat presentations include "something for everyone" and are enjoyed by photographers of all skill levels.
 Typically, each presentation is organized as beads of instructional information strung together by an engaging storyline .

 On a Mission_edited.jpg